influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 ## obj spec.podDisruptionBudget.selector

-A label selector is a label query over a set of resources.
+"A label selector is a label query over a set of resources.
 The result of matchLabels and matchExpressions are ANDed.
 An empty label selector matches all objects.
-A null label selector matches no objects.
+A null label selector matches no objects."

 ### fn spec.podDisruptionBudget.selector.withMatchExpressions